ZEPETO-Templates/FashionBattle_Template/README.md

 ## 📢 About

-Nice to meet you Creators! 👋 Welcome to Fashion Battle guide!
+Nice to meet you Creators! 👋 Welcome to Fashion Battle guide! <br>

-With Fashion Battle you can create amazing worlds to play with your friends!
+With Fashion Battle you can create amazing worlds to play with your friends! <br>

-Now, are you ready to start?
+Now, are you ready to start? <br>